Your cookie preferences

 This will depend on your personal circumstances and the card you choose.
 Most providers will set a maximum transfer value, which is a percentage of your overall credit limit.
 Many also have a minimum transfer amount, for instance, £100.
 Make sure you only transfer what you need, and – more importantly – an amount you can afford to repay.

 There are two ways to transfer money without paying interest.
-The first is to get a 0% money purchase card, which means there’s no interest for a set period.
+The first is to get a 0% money transfer card, which means there’s no interest for a set period.
 This enables you to spread your repayments over several months interest-free.

-If your money purchase card charges interest, you won’t pay it if you clear the balance each month.
+If your money transfer card charges interest, you won’t pay it if you clear the balance each month.
 This can be helpful if you have an emergency before payday.
 For instance, if you need to pay an unexpected bill and the company won’t take a credit card payment.
 Do a money transfer and as long as you pay it back within the month, no interest will be charged.

 Learn more about money transfer credit cards